William-Schutte/around-express/README.md

 * Node.js
 * Git/GitHub

 ## Running the Project
 `npm run start` — to launch the server.
 `npm run dev` — to launch the server with the hot reload feature.

+## Revisions:

+# First Review: 9/9/20
+* Added "Resource not found" message to app.js to catch all errant urls
+* Instead of importing JSON data with require(), used Node's fs module and readFile() method